 Nobody knows exactly why chocolate has become the food of choice for many people on Valentine’s Day, February 14.
-At the Almanac, we eat it all year long!
+At The Old Farmer’s Almanac, we eat it all year long!
 See our best chocolate recipes.

 1500s: Handmade valentines were customarily being sent from admirers to sweethearts.